liliyl/furniture/README.md

 * PCA:

-    I resized and gray-scaled all images and did PCA on the image vectors.
-Before PCA the 150px * 150px image vector has 22,500 dimensions.
+    I resized and gray-scaled the images and did PCA on the image vectors.
+Before PCA, each 150px * 150px image vector has 22,500 dimensions.
 With PCA I reduce the image vectors to 100 dimensions but still captured more than 90% of the variance.
 I found out that PCAed image vectors could capture the general shape info of the furniture.
 Here are the example results of k-means clustering on image vectors after PCA:
 ![Shape](readme_img/shape.png)

 ### Text processing: